Tamim bin Hamad Al Thani: United Kingdom

 Tamim met UK prime minister David Cameron and Queen Elizabeth II in October 2014 on his first official visit to the UK.
 Qatar and the UK anticipated a Qatari-British Economic Forum to explore mutual investment opportunities.
 Up to and during this meeting The Telegraph newspaper launched a campaign to urge Cameron to discuss Qatar's funding of Islamic extremists with Tamim.
 The Conservative MP, Stephen Barclay, repeatedly called for transparency in Britain's dealings with Qatar and said it was "essential" for Cameron to raise the issue of terror finance.
 "I welcome the fact that the Prime Minister is meeting with the Emir," he said.
 "As part of these discussions it is essential that the issue of financing Sunni tribes in Syria and Iraq is raised."

-Tamin and his wife Sheikha Jawaher meeting with King Charles III and William, Prince of Wales and Catherine, Princess of Wales in December 2024.